Before we can open an account for you, we need to verify who you are, where you live and (if required) your tax

 - sighted by a BNZ staff member or trusted referee.

-In the event that the documents have been sent to an address where you do not reside, you can use this provided that it includes your name and residential address.
-For example, mail sent to your PO Box which includes your residential address is acceptable.
+In the event that the documents have been sent to an address where you do not reside, you can use this provided that it includes your name and current residential address.
+For example, mail sent to your PO Box which includes your current residential address within the document is acceptable.

 How to prove your address

-You can prove your residential address with any one of the following documents.
+You can prove your current residential address with any one of the following documents.

 The following items must be original:

 - a New Zealand driver licence that displays your current residential address.
-(Please provide a current New Zealand driver licence, however we will accept one that has expired within the last 12 months.)
+(Please provide a current New Zealand driver licence, however we will accept one that has expired within the last 12 months provided you still reside at the displayed address.)

 - a document from a New Zealand Electoral Office.